saulpierotti/markdown_notebook/LB1.md

 * Pfam categorizes all the entries in the PDB in protein families, clustering for strucutral similarity
 	* The Pfam database was built by performing pairwise comparison of all the PDB entries
 	* A protein family is described by a Hidden Markow Model (HMM)
-* A superfamily is a set of protein families with different foldings that can perform the same function
+* A superfamily is a set of protein families with possibly different foldings that can perform the same function
+	* The functional similarity suggest common origin, but this is not certain
 * A protein domain coincides with the folded protein for small globular proteins (150 aa)
 * When the PDB grew, we realised that multi-domain proteins share domains with small globular proteins
+* A protein domain is a protion of the sequence that harbours a function
+	* It is also defined as indipendently folding, but are we sure they did experiments about it?
 * SCOP categorizes proteins in superfamilies, Pfam families and fold
 * The SCOP fold can be all alpha, all beta, alpha+beta, alpha/beta, small proteins
 	* Alpha+beta has distinct alpha and beta regions